mirumee/ariadne-graphql-proxy/README.md

 If you have any questions or feedback, don't hesitate to catch us on [GitHub discussions on main Ariadne repo](https://github.com/mirumee/ariadne/discussions/).

 Pull requests are also welcome!
-We only request that PRs providing new features and extending existing implementation are proceeded
+We only request that PRs providing new features and extending existing implementation are proceeded by discussion in dedicated GitHub issue with a proposal or on  [`ariadne/discussions`](https://github.com/mirumee/ariadne/discussions/).

 Also make sure you follow [@AriadneGraphQL](https://twitter.com/AriadneGraphQL) on Twitter for latest updates, news and random musings!